 MARILYN GRISHAM has a fine arts degree from Ottawa University in Ottawa, Kansas and has pursued additional studies at Wichita State University, Kansas University in Lawrence, and Butler County Community College in El Dorado, Kansas.
 Since 2002 she has owned her own art gallery in the popular Commerce District of Wichita where she features regional and local artists in monthly exhibitions.
 Her highly sought-after fiber works have appeared throughout the United States in both juried and invitational shows.

 CAROL WILSON is a passionate community leader who constantly seeks to expand fine arts opportunities for Wichita.
-Through her leadership, gifts of time and resources many Wichita organizations have benefitted and grown.
-Graduating from Wichita State University Carol has offered her knowledge and love of the fine arts to the City of Wichita Design Council, Wichita Center for the Arts, Tall Grass Film Festival, WSU Fine Arts Advisory Board, and Metropolitan Ballet of Wichita.
-In 1998 she was the recipient of the Gordon W. Evans Award thorough the Wichita Sedgwick County Arts and Humanities Council.
+Through her leadership and gifts of time and resources many Wichita organizations have benefitted and grown.
+A Wichita State University graduate, Carol has offered her knowledge and love of the fine arts to the City of Wichita Design Council, Wichita Center for the Arts, Tallgrass Film Festival, WSU Fine Arts Advisory Board, and Metropolitan Ballet of Wichita.
+In 1998 she was the recipient of the Gordon W. Evans Award through the Wichita and Sedgwick County Arts and Humanities Council.